open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Bullet and block/Bullet and block.md

 ### Answer Section

-Please enter in a numeric value in {{ params.vars.units1 }}.
+Please enter in a numeric value in $\rm{m/s}$.

 ## Part 2

-{{ params.vars.name }} decides to repeat the experiment with a new block of wood.
+{{ params.vars.name }} decides to repeat the experiment with a new block of wood, using the same bullet and table.
-Unfortunately, {{ params.vars.name }} does not have a weighing scale and does not know the mass of the new block.
-But because they took an undergraduate physics course, they know they can figure it out if they have the initial velocity of the bullet.
+Unfortunately, {{ params.vars.name }} does not have a weighing scale and does not know the mass of the new block, but, because they took an undergraduate physics course, they know they can figure it out if they have the initial velocity of the bullet.
-They happen to have a ballistic chronograph that can capture the velocity of fast moving bullet.
+They happen to have a ballistic chronograph that can capture the velocity of a fast moving bullet.
-Just before it collides with the block, the bullet's velocity is {{ params.bullet_v }} {{ params.vars.units1 }}.
+Just before it collides with the block, the bullet's velocity is ${{ params.bullet_v }} \rm{m/s}$.

-What is the mass of the new block (in kg) if it moves {{ params.slide_dnew }}cm ?
+What is the mass of the new block if it slides ${{ params.slide_dnew }} \rm{cm}$?

 ### Answer Section

-Please enter in a numeric value in {{ params.vars.units2 }}.
+Please enter in a numeric value in $\rm{kg}$.

 ## Attribution